bytecodealliance/bytecodealliance.org/_posts/2020-12-18-implementing-wasi-nn-in-wasmtime.md

 println!("cargo:rustc-env=WASI_ROOT={}", wasi_root.display());
 ```

-If you are making changes to the WITX specification in tree, let Cargo know that it should rebuild the crate if it observes a WITX change:
+If you are making changes to the WITX specification in-tree, let Cargo know that it should rebuild
+the crate if it observes a WITX change:

 ```rust
 for entry in walkdir::WalkDir::new(wasi_root) {